Protist: Consumers

 Diagram of the soil food web, taking into account the diverse roles of protists as not just bacterivores, but also mycophages and omnivores.
 Arrows show the flow of nutrients.

+Phagotrophic protists are the most diverse functional group in all ecosystems.
 In the trophic webs of soils, protists are the main consumers of both bacteria and fungi, the two main pathways of nutrient flow towards higher trophic levels.
-Amoeboflagellates like the glissomonads and cercomonads are among the most abundant soil protists: they possess both flagella and pseudopodia, a morphological variability well suited for foraging between soil particles.
-Testate amoebae are also acclimated to the soil environment, as their shells protect against desiccation.
 As bacterial grazers, they have a significant role in the foodweb: they excrete nitrogen in the form of NH_{3}, making it available to plants and other microbes.
-Traditionally, protists were considered primarily bacterivorous due to biases in cultivation techniques, but many (e.g., vampyrellids, cercomonads, gymnamoebae, testate amoebae, small flagellates) are omnivores that feed on a wide range of soil eukaryotes, including fungi and even some animals such as nematodes.
-Bacterivorous and mycophagous protists amount to similar biomasses.